 The regular daily activities in the house ensure that the children are growing up in the best possible environment.
 Proper nutrition, clothing, sports activities, medical care, counselling and guidance are all an important part of the everyday life.
 When young people are reintegrated back in to the society, we continue to guide and support them and also provide partial financial support for those who need.

 The Onni Project is established and managed by joint co-operation between Wind of Change International (Australia/Finland) and Namaste Community Foundation (NCF Nepal).

 Medical examinations are regularly conducted on all the children, and treatment is given as required.
 NCF has existing arrangements with a local hospital as well as an in-house doctor who visits in case there are any worries with the children’s health status.
 The children are also immunised according to the WHO immunisation schedule.
 As part of a wider organisational policy, Wind of Change also covers the medical expenses of all the local Onni staff and their families.

 Education is a priority.
 The children go to a local private school to gain the best quality education available.
 In addition, the in-house staff is engaged to coach and encourage children with lower academic standards to a level where they are able to cope better in mainstream schooling.
 We believe that as the children are guided academically, they will enter society equipped with the necessary life skills and moral values that will enable them to make a significant and lasting impact on the future of Nepal.

 It is imperative that the children are given high quality care and support.
-Onni's highly competent and experienced staff working for the Onni Project ensures this.
+The highly competent and experienced staff working for the Onni Project ensures this.
 It is only through the dedication and hard work of these wonderful role models that the children are growing up in such a happy and healthy family.